 Adrenoleukodystrophy (ALD) occurs when certain fats (very long chain fatty acids, or VLCFAs) cannot be broken down in the body.
 These fats build up and affect how the body normally functions.
-This disease largely affects the nervous system and the adrenal glands.
-When an individual has ALD, the buildup of VLCFAs may disrupt the fatty covering (myelin) of the nerve cells in the brain and spinal cord causing the fatty covering (myelin) to breakdown, which reduces the ability of the nerves to relay information to the brain.
+This disease largely affects the nervous system and adrenal glands.
+When an individual has ALD, the buildup of VLCFAs may disrupt the fatty covering (myelin) of the nerve cells in the brain and spinal cord causing the myelin to breakdown, which reduces the ability of the nerves to relay information to the brain.
 Without myelin, the nervous system cannot function properly causing for example difficulties swallowing or weakness in the legs.
 However these symptoms vary depending on the type and age of onset and other factors which are not well understood.
 In addition, the build of VLCFAs damages the outer layer of the adrenal glands (adrenal cortex).

-Adrenoleukodystrophy (ALD) affects 1 in 17,000 individuals (males and females) worldwide, irrelevant of race, ethnicity and geography.
+Adrenoleukodystrophy (ALD) affects 1 in 17,000 individuals (males and females) worldwide, regardless of race, ethnicity and geography.
 ALD affects males more severely and is more common in males because it is an X-linked condition.
 However, 20-40% of women who are carriers have symptoms in adulthood.

 Also known as

 - X-Linked Adrenoleukodystrophy (ALD)